 “It’s just something I have to do.
 I’m sorry.”
 I’m willing her to accept it and not push it any further.
 Emily takes another cautious glance towards the car, then turns back to me, and to my relief, she nods her acceptance.

 “Call me when you get home so we can discuss the weekend,” she adds, softening her voice a little.
-I feel her hand brush along my arm, yet I don’t feel the pulse of electricity that usually follows her touch.
+Her hand brushes softly along my arm, yet I don’t feel the pulse of electricity that usually follows her touch.

 “Don’t be greedy,” she says as the kiss ends, before reaching up to whisper in my ear.
 “I’ll pick up something nice at the shops for tomorrow.”
 She gives me a small, mischievous smile, then reaches into her bag for her phone while I head out of the school gates towards the car.